minetest-mods/edit/README.md

 ### Open Tool

-Right click with this tool to load a .mts schematic for pasting from the the world subfolder `schems`.
+Right click with this tool to load .we or .mts schematics from the the world subfolder `schems` for pasting.
+Large .we files may fail to load.

 ### Save Tool

-Right click with this tool to save copied area as a .mts schematic in the the world subfolder `schems`.
+Right click with this tool to save copied area as a .we or .mts schematic in the the world subfolder `schems`.
+.mts is the native schematic for Minetest.
+However it does not support node meta data so some nodes will not be properly saved.
+For example, the contents of a chest will be missing.
+.we is the WorldEdit format.
+It supports node meta data but it produces much larger files than .mts.
+Large .we files may fail to load.

 ### Undo Tool